Problem

 2. Strategic Use of navigation.json

-Instead of defining a massive navigation tree in your global configuration, use navigation.json files within your source directories. docmd follows a Resolution Priority system, allowing you to define distinct sidebar hierarchies for different sections of your site.
+Instead of defining a massive navigation tree in your global configuration, use navigation.json files within your source directories. docmd follows a Resolution Priority system.
+This allows you to define distinct sidebar hierarchies for different sections of your site.

 // docs/navigation.json